Chinese Cross-Border Gold Trade Rules

 Next to gold import into the Chinese domestic gold market through general trade, Chinese authorities allow gold import into/ export from China through processing trade.
 Through processing trade enterprises not carrying the License can import gold into China mainland which then must be used for manufacturing or assembling purposes after which the finished products are required to be exported.
 In the Measures it’s stated:

 …, gold and gold products imported and exported by the following means shall exempted from handling Import and Export License of the People’s Bank of China for Gold and Gold Products and shall be supervised by the customs instead:

 (I) Imported or exported by processing trade;

-There it is, enterprises can import gold into/ export from China through processing trade without The License from the PBOC – because CSSAs are separated from the Chinese domestic gold market.
-These enterprises are indeed required to be engaged in gold business, for example, as jewelers or refiners.
+Enterprises can import gold into/ export from China through processing trade without the License from the PBOC because these flows are strictly separated from the Chinese domestic gold market.
+However, for processing trade the enterprises are required to be engaged in gold business, for example, as jewelry manufacturers or refineries.

 Processing trade is usually done between countries abroad and what is referred to as Customs Specially Supervised Areas (CSSAs) – also called Free Trade Zones.